 Radiologic Technology

 The radiologic technology (RT) program provides education in pathology, radiation biology, radiation protection, patient care, sectional anatomy, emotional intelligence, medical ethics, medical research, quality management, and health care administration.
-Students learn about radiographic procedures and positioning, digital imaging, and evaluation.
-Students become proficient in using a variety of different types of imaging equipment and participate in supervised clinical education in diagnostic radiography.
+Students learn about radiographic procedures, imaging and evaluations, imaging equipment, quality assurance, and clinical education in radiography.
+Clinical education takes place in a variety of medical imaging sites and includes day, evening, and weekend obligations at clinical locations that are geographically dispersed.

 Upon completion of the program, graduates are eligible to apply for the national certification exam in radiography.